dcasota/vesxi-on-azure-scripts/README.md

 ![ESXi7ShellOnAzure](https://github.com/dcasota/vesxi-on-azure-scripts/blob/master/ESXi7ShellonAzure.png)

 This lab project contains scripts for provisioning VMware ESXi in a Microsoft Azure virtual machine.
-It is not yet functioning.
+It is not yet finished.
 Use it at your own risk.
 See https://github.com/dcasota/vesxi-on-azure-scripts/wiki/Work-in-Progress

 # Provisioning